 The following explains the details of the Program.
 If you are new to our Program, please be sure to review the Program Guidelines, Program Exclusions, and Terms and Conditions, as well as the Reporting and Payment Process prior to making a submission.Report Bug

 The Program applies to security vulnerabilities found within AT&T's Environment, which includes, but is not limited to, AT&T’s websites, exposed APIs, mobile applications, and devices.
+At this time, any vulnerabilities submitted that are specific to WarnerMedia assets, including HBO, are out-of-scope of the AT&T program and are therefore ineligible for bounty rewards.

 A security vulnerability is generally an error, flaw, mistake, failure, or fault in a computer program or system that impacts the security of a device, system, network, or data.
 Any security vulnerability may be considered for the Program; however, it must be a new, previously unreported, vulnerability in order to be eligible for reward or recognition.
 Typically, in-scope submissions will include high impact vulnerabilities.
 However, any vulnerability that could realistically place the online security of AT&T, our customers, or the public at large at risk is in scope and might be rewarded.